Incontinence Care For Seniors: 9 Tips for Caregivers

 • Sugar, honey, and artificial sweeteners

-To manage their incontinence, encourage your older adult to drink an adequate amount of fluids and minimize trigger foods and drinks.
+To manage one's incontinence, encourage an older adult to drink an adequate amount of fluids and minimize “trigger foods and drinks”.

 Not everyone’s bladder will be sensitive to the same trigger foods or drinks.

-If many of these items are part of your older adult’s regular diet, try removing or reducing one item at a time to try to improve their incontinence symptoms.
+If many of these items are part of your loved one's regular diet, try removing or reducing one item at a time to try to improve their incontinence symptoms.

 A regular daily routine is helpful for older adults, especially those with Alzheimer’s or dementia.
 It’s also a good way to get their bodily functions accustomed to going at certain times.

-You could start with asking them to go every 1 or 2 hours.
+You could start by asking them to go every 1 or 2 hours.
 Experiment to find the timing that works best for their body – and then stick to it.

-Soon, your older adult’s body will get used to the schedule, reducing the chances of having an accident.
+Soon, your older adult’s body will adjust to the schedule, reducing the chances of an accident.

 Cleaning up is a big issue in incontinence care.
 Accidents leave a smelly mess on your older adult’s clothes as well as on furniture.

 Clothes and bedding can be thrown into the washing machine.
-But it’s understandably stressful and tiring to try to clean and deodorize something that’s not easily cleanable, like a mattress or easy chair.
+However, it’s understandably stressful and tiring to try to clean and deodorize something that’s not easily cleanable, such as a mattress or easy chair.

-To get ahead of the problem and make cleanup easier, waterproof the furniture that your older adult uses the most.
+To prevent the problem and make cleanup easier, waterproof the furniture that your older adult uses most often.

-Leaks are common so it typically takes multiple layers to truly protect these surfaces.
+Leaks are common, so it typically takes multiple layers to truly protect these surfaces.
 Try these top tips for waterproofing their bed and pillows.
+Did you know that there are products available that can help mitigate bedtime dribbles?
+We found an interesting product called Peelaways, a disposable bed sheet that is waterproof.
+Exciting product!

 And for couches and easy chairs, spray with a fabric protector and then layer with waterproof sofa covers, seat protectors, or extra large absorbent bed pads.